-INTRO TO HUMAN ANATOMY GRADE 11-12 LENGTH 18 WEEKS .5 CREDIT This elective laboratory science course is designed for students interested in taking a challenging, in-depth study of the structure of the human body.
+INTRO TO HUMAN ANATOMY GRADE 11-12 LENGTH: SEMESTER .5 CREDIT

+This elective laboratory science course is designed for students interested in taking a challenging, in-depth study of the structure of the human body.
 A systems approach is followed, focusing on the gross anatomy of the human body.
 Lab dissection of mammalian organs and some mammals is required.
+A fee is charged for this course.

-INTRO TO HUMAN PHYSIOLOGY GRADE 11-12 LENGTH 18 WEEKS .5 CREDIT This elective laboratory science course is designed for students interested in taking a challenging. in-depth student of the function of the human body.
+INTRO TO HUMAN PHYSIOLOGY GRADE 11-12 LENGTH: SEMESTER .5 CREDIT

+This elective laboratory science course is designed for students interested in taking a challenging, in-depth student of the function of the human body.
 A systems approach is followed with an emphasis on the mechanisms of human physiology.
 Lab dissection of mammalian organs and some mammals is required.
+A fee is charged for this course.